HL7/fhir-medication-rems-ig/input/pagecontent/roles.md

     - receiving a REMS drug prescription for an initial dispense or refill
     - receiving a request for some other fulfillment-related action.

-_TBD - Where to include references to an intermediary system:_
+<p></p>

+#### Intermediary Role
-- A data exchange **intermediary** may participate in the process on behalf of one or more REMS Administrators.
-The intermediary may:
+A data exchange intermediary may participate in the process on behalf of one or more REMS Administrators...
-  - act as a CDS Server fielding CDS requests related to one or more REMS drugs
+  - acting as a CDS Server fielding CDS requests related to one or more REMS drugs
-  - host a SMART app supporting one or more REMS drugs
+  - hosting SMART apps supporting one or more REMS drugs.

-  -	route REMS requests to the correct REMS Administrator
-  - perform additional services outside the scope of this guide.
+An intermediary that provides a single connecting point for multiple REMS drugs will simplify setup work for the provider system--reducing the number of different CDS Hooks endpoints and SMART apps that need to be configured to support that set of REMS drugs.

+This guide does not provide direction for implementing an intermediary role serving these REMS interactions.
+A future version may add guidance in this area.

+<p></p>

 ### REMS Participant Needs
 This guide supports a set of scenarios involving interaction between prescribers, patients, pharmacists, and REMS Administrators.
 The list below outlines participants' needs, and the [Use Cases section](use-cases.html) further details the related process scenarios.